System 1 and System 2 are the two decision making processes researched by Professor Daniel Kahneman’s book Thinking Fast & Slow.

 As humans, we consider ourselves to be rational creatures – and, therefore, assume we spend most of our time in system 2.
 However, we spend almost all our time in system 1.

-System 1 continuously creates impressions, intuitions, and judgements based on our daily routines.
+System 1 continuously creates impressions, intuitions, and judgments based on our daily routines.
 When faced with a decision, we automatically go with our system 1 thought.
 System 2 thinking occurs when faced with a new situation (or if we make a conscious effort).
 Our brains simply choose the easiest path rather than working more.

 To further explain, think about walking into a convenience store.
 We often automatically head to one aisle to pick out our favorite snack.
 We put little thought into the choice and did not stop to consider other choices.
 This is system 1 thinking.
 System 2 thoughts get involved when we stop to think about all the other food and beverage choices.